pandas-dev/pandas/web/pandas/pdeps/0007-copy-on-write.md

 1
 ```

-In the current implementation, any getitem indexing operation returns _new_ objects, and also almost all
+Currently, any getitem indexing operation returns _new_ objects, and also almost all
 DataFrame/Series methods return a _new_ object (except with `inplace=True` in some
 cases), and thus follow the above logic of never modifying its parent/child DataFrame or
 Series (using the lazy Copy-on-Write mechanism where possible).

 ## Copy / view behaviour in NumPy versus pandas

-Numpy has the concept of "views" (an array that shares data with another array, viewing
+NumPy has the concept of "views" (an array that shares data with another array, viewing
-the same memory, see eg
+the same memory, see e.g.
 [this explanation](https://scipy-cookbook.readthedocs.io/items/ViewsVsCopies.html) for
 more details).
 Typically you create views as a slice of another array.
 But other
 indexing methods, often called "fancy indexing", do not return views but copies: using a